 In the eighties, this over-the top-chocolate debauchery was commonly known as “undercooked brownies” and eaten with spoons out of a single baking pan with your best girlfriends whilst sitting on the kitchen floor bemoaning boys.
 Now we are all genXers and have hiply renamed our sinful desserts, make them with organic single bean chocolate in precious little ramekins, and top them with exotic fruit sauces.
 Though we still tend to indulge with our best girlfriends whilst bemoaning boys.
 So, get yourself a good Lava Cake recipe among the 124,000 results that pop up when you google “Lava Cake recipe”.
 And then make yourself a Persimmon Sauce to top it with (the tang of the persimmon is the perfect foil to the oozing sweetness of the cake).
 Simply simmer 3 persimmons (about two cups cut into pieces) with enough water to keep the pulp liquid (it will depend upon how breast-like your ripe persimmons are).
 When the firmer pieces of persimmon are soft (about 15 minutes), blend the mixture with enough of the cooking liquid to make a creamy sauce, adding a tablespoon or so of lemon juice to highlight the flavor.
 You can season with cinnamon or nutmeg, or sweeten with a bit of sugar or honey to taste.

 I cribbed this from one of those half-assed low brow daytime news cooking segments, which feature unhealthily thin women instructing the masses on how to cook a meal in twelve minutes or less.
 Kraft Singles and ketchup often figure prominently.
 I usually tune out this background noise as I wait for them to get around to the weather forecast, but I was so desperate to do something edible with my persimmons one year that I actually jotted this down.
 I’ll be damned if it wasn’t delicious, and can be made in twelve minutes or less.
 Take 2 persimmons (they have to be absolutely ripe) and peel and seed them.
-Pulse the pulp in a blender until smooth.
+Pulse the pulp in a blender until smooth (recommend you to look at ninja vs vitamix).
 Whip 500 grams of whipping cream with about 3 T sugar (depending upon how sweet your persimmons are) and a couple of drops of vanilla extract, and fold the two mixtures together until evenly mixed.
 Spread the mixture in a loaf pan and freeze until solid (about three hours).
 When you are ready to serve, place the loaf pan in hot water until you can easily turn it onto a plate.
 During the holidays, I’ve put star anice onto the bottom of the loaf pan which makes it pretty turned out and adds a little undercurrent of anice flavor, which ain’t bad.

 Spiced Persimmon and Orange Jam, a.k.a.
 My Drug of Choice